The Tower at PNC Plaza

 As a countermeasure, the design team of Gensler Architects, Buro Happold Structural Engineers and Heintges installed structural thermal breaks between each balcony slab and interior slab to minimize heat transfer or loss through these building envelope penetrations.

-The designers specified Schöck Isokorb® Type CM structural thermal breaks (STBs) for cantilevered concrete slabs.
-The STBs are installed in linear fashion along the junction of the inner curtain wall and building core—one mile of them on 30 floors.
+The designers specified Schöck Isokorb® structural thermal breaks for cantilevered concrete slabs.
+Installed in linear fashion along the junction of the inner curtain wall and building core, there is one mile of them on 30 floors.

 Like a zipper on a down jacket